Shofikulxxx9/Valkyrie/README.md

      3.Load pick-up, Drop-offs: Basically this part is all about the mechanical things.
 For pickup we can use hock or something like that can pick loads.
 And also we will need a microcontroller.

 * **Overview of Outdoo-Dron construction**
-  *  Thre will be five section in the construction
+  *  There will be five sections in the construction

      1.Drive Unit.